Students successfully completing the accounting doctoral degree program are awarded a Ph.D. in Industrial Administration (Accounting).

 - Students with appropriate preparation prior to their entry to the program may choose to take the qualifying exams prior to the third semester, however, they must take the entire set of qualifiers as outlined above.
-For further information, visit the qualifying examinations page.

 In addition, students must complete an external minor consisting of three mini-semesters of additional coursework in a related area.
 Generally, students in Accounting will minor in economics, finance, statistics or mathematics.

 With the assistance of an adviser, students enjoy considerable flexibility in working out their actual programs of study.